 Getting the Most Out of Resistance Bands

 Now that you know why resistance bands should be part of your training, what should you know about buying and using them?
-Resistance bands come in colors ranging from yellow, corresponds to the lightest resistance, all the way up to black, the most resistance.
+Bands come in colors ranging from yellow, corresponds to the lightest resistance, all the way up to black, the most resistance.
 It’s best to start with the lightest resistance and work your way up to higher tension.
 In fact, you might want to have a variety of resistance bands with varying degrees of tension.
 There may be some exercises where you can handle more or less resistance, so think about buying several bands.
-You might find you enjoy the way resistance bands feel when you work with them.
+You might find you enjoy the way bands feel when you work with them.

 The Bottom Line

 You can rest assured that you’re getting an effective workout with resistance bands.
 Studies show that training with elastic bands leads to similar or, in some cases, greater muscle activation than using a similar resistance with weights.
 Plus, you can’t use momentum to take some of the stimulus off the muscles you’re working.
 Don’t give up the dumbbells and barbells, but add some resistance bands to the mix for a more diverse workout.
 You might discover you enjoy the variable resistance that these bands offer and the way they’re easy to carry with you wherever you go.